5 Factors To Consider Before Accepting Your First Job

-Landing your first job right out of school can be a tricky business.
+Landing your first job right out of school can be tricky.
 What if you can't find something that you think you would enjoy and is in alignment with your degree?
 What if time starts to run out and you need a job, like right now?

 Often, new graduates will settle for something that is outside of their field of study or something that doesn't even require their level of education because they are just looking for a job…and at some point in the search, any job starts to look pretty good.